 The Department of Health recently published, on its website, the following message to all residents regarding being safe in the cold.
-With another round of extreme cold and wind arriving today and tonight, these tips are more important as ever.
+With another round of extreme cold and wind arriving today and tonight, these tips are more important than ever.

 The media release is as follows:

 Governor Tom Wolf, along with the departments of Human Services and Health, are urging Pennsylvanians to take necessary steps to reduce the risk of health hazards, as the National Weather Service has issued wind chill advisories and wind chill warnings throughout much of the state.